CharlieThomasHarrison/Project_4_BattleTanksV2/README.md

 * BT31: My creation of the Tank Turret Roation code
 * BT32: final Commit of turret Roation cleaned up code and chnage tick on TankAimingComponent
 * BT33: Added Projectile C++ class and fireing abilty to Tank C++ classs resulting in print to log
+* BT34: Basic spawning of projectile at the end of Barrel